 The Centers for Disease Control and Prevention defines childhood anxiety as not outgrowing fears and worries that are typical in childhood.
-Another factor of childhood anxiety is when so many fears are present it interferes with school, home and social life.
+Another factor of childhood anxiety is when so many fears are present they interfere with school, home and social life.

 As a parent, it is important to be aware of possible signs and symptoms of excess anxiety in your child.

 - Frequent complaints of headaches or stomachaches

 - Appears restless, fidgety, distracted

 - Frequent crying

 - Constant worrying no matter the situation

 - Constantly seeking approval from parents, teachers or friends

 Anxiety can be a normal part of your child’s growth and development.
 Some anxiety can be motivating and help your child to avoid danger.
 At 5-8 years of age it is normal for your child to worry about germs, illness, natural disasters, and school.

 Anxiety can also have negative effects.
 To help determine what is normal and what is not normal, consider if the anxiety is impacting your child’s daily functioning.
 For example, does the anxiety prevent them from participating in daily activities at school?
 Is it impacting their ability to build and maintain relationships?
 If the answer is yes, be aware of your child’s needs and symptoms.
 Help your child cope and manage the anxiety.